Sports Study Music Kids Site and Search Games Movies Fun Kids

 The Brain Has Two Halves

 The brain is divided into two halves.
 Since the nerves cross when they enter the brain, the left side of our brain controls the right half of our body and the right side controls the left.
-Each half also has specialized function.
+Each half also controls specialized functions.
 What each half does depends on whether you are left or right handed.
 In a right handed person the left side of the brain is used for language and numbers while the right side is the more artistic side and is also used for recognizing objects.

 Brain